National Aboriginal Conference: Founding and early history

-Restructuring
+Restructuring: NAC

-By 1976, as frustrations grew in Aboriginal communities with the absence of a true representative institution and the effectiveness of the National Aboriginal Consultative Committee in advancing the interests of Aboriginals, the Federal Executive Council acknowledged these concerns.
-The new Minister for Aboriginal Affairs in the Fraser Government, Ian Viner, in an address to the Committee, spoke of the "frustrations you as members suffer in trying to achieve an impossible task".
+By 1976, as frustrations grew in Aboriginal communities with the absence of a true representative institution and the effectiveness of the National Aboriginal Consultative Committee in advancing the interests of Aboriginal people, the Federal Executive Council acknowledged these concerns.
+The new Minister for Aboriginal Affairs in the Fraser government, Ian Viner, in an address to the Committee, spoke of the "frustrations you as members suffer in trying to achieve an impossible task".

 Viner and his Department later in 1976, established and inquiry to examine the perceived failings of the NACC and the relationship between the NACC and the government, in terms of funding and other forms of support.
-The response to this inquiry was the restructuring of the Committee into the National Aboriginal Conference.
+The response to this inquiry was the restructuring of the NACC into the National Aboriginal Conference (NAC).
+Lowitja O'Donoghue was appointed founding chairperson of the NAC in 1977.

 However, the restructuring of the organisation did not provide the mechanisms for self-determination sought by Aboriginal leaders as, like its predecessor, the Conference had no direct policy-making or law-making power.
 The newly reorganised Conference initially operated in the same limited advisory role of its predecessor.
 However, a string of actions on the international stage, including through the dispatch of a delegation to the United Nations in 1976, increased the domestic influence of the Conference.
 These international actions were considered "an embarrassment" for the Commonwealth Government and prompted the government to seek meetings with NAC members.

 Treaty and makarrata

 In April 1979, in a resolution which again litigated many of the issues in Coe v Commonwealth, the NAC expressed support for a Treaty between non-Aboriginal and Aboriginal peoples.
-The NAC embraced the word makarrata, a Yolngu word meaning “the end of a dispute between communities and the resumption of normal relations”, as they understood the probability that the Australian public and the government would reject the proposal of a ‘treaty’ in the conventional sense.
+The NAC embraced the word makarrata, a Yolngu word meaning "the end of a dispute between communities and the resumption of normal relations", as they understood the probability that the Australian public and the government would reject the proposal of a 'treaty' in the conventional sense.
 In November 1979, the NAC established a sub-committee on the makarrata which proceeded to travel the country and consult with Indigenous peoples.
 The committee issued a report the following year.

-The Fraser government plainly rejected a treaty as it believed that doing so may reinforce the view embraced by many Indigenous people “that a treaty should be negotiated with an Indigenous nation”.
+The Fraser government plainly rejected a treaty as it believed that doing so may reinforce the view embraced by many Indigenous people "that a treaty should be negotiated with an Indigenous nation".
 However, the Fraser government was receptive to the proposed makarrata.
 Consequently, in late 1981, the Senate Standing Committee on Constitutional and Legal Affairs began an investigation of the feasibility of a treaty or makarrata as proposed by the NAC.
 Despite a number of concerns about the integrity of this investigation being expressed by Indigenous leaders, the Committee eventually delivered a report on the issues raised in 1983.